|

 in consecutive and televised executions.
 Amilcar Cetino Perez and Tomas Cerrate

-Hernandez were members of a notorious kidnap gang believed to be responsible for
+Hernandez were members of a notorious kidnap gang believed to be responsible

-death threats against the family of President Alfonso Portillo.
+for death threats against the family of President Alfonso Portillo.
 (Click here for photo of the execution of Cerrate)

-lethal injection.
-Kunming, the
+executions by lethal injection.

 During 2003, China introduced a fleet of mobile execution vehicles, converted

 from large Iveco vans.
-The windowless execution chamber at the back contains a metal
+The windowless execution chamber at the back contains a

-executioner, one forensic doctor, one member of the court and one other
+one executioner, one forensic doctor, one member of the court and one other

 official.
 A dozen guards are also required to keep watch around the